Gastritis: Symptoms, Causes, and Support Strategies

 The erythrocyte sedimentation rate (ESR) is a common hematology test to look for inflammation It refers to the rate at which your red blood cells in anticoagulated whole blood go down in a standardized tube over a period of one hour.
 Optimal ESR rates for women under 50 are between 0 and 20 mm/hr, men under 50 are between 0 and 15 mm/hr, women over 50 are between 0 and 30 mm/hr, men over 50 are between 0 and 20 mm/hr, and children between 0 and 10 mm/hr.

-You can also look at platelets as a measurement tool of inflammation and the stickiness of blood.
+You can also look at platelets as a measurement tool for inflammation and the stickiness of blood.
 Platelets elevated above 250 is a sign of inflammation.
 The sweet spot for platelets is between 175 and 250.
 Below 175, immune function and blood clotting are compromised; the same is true for levels above 250.

 Liver Enzymes